 The Orientation for the new members of staff is an excellent opportunity to explore the University of Eastern Finland as well as to learn about the resources and benefits for the staff at the UEF.
 The Orientation program is a helpful way to start employment on the right informational track.

-For more information, please visit UEF intranet at: https://studentuef.sharepoint.com/sites/heimo_en/services/for-a-new-member-of-staff/Pages/home.aspx
+For more information, please visit UEF intranet at: https://studentuef.sharepoint.com/sites/recruitmentandnewemployees/SitePages/Induction-path.aspx

 Working hours for teaching and research staff

-Working hours for other staff
+Working hours for expert and support staff

-Salaries are determined according to the salary system of the general collective agreement for universities (see Chapter 6 onwards in appendices).
-The salary system of the Finnish universities is applied to an employee when the employee's contract of employment is made for a period exceeding six months.
+The salary system is applied when the employee's contract of employment is made for a period exceeding six months.

 The salary of an employee is composed of a job requirement component and a personal performance component.